 - You need to follow the instructions on the bond to have a valid bond claim.

 If you work in West Virginia, you must have a grasp of the lien laws in your state.
 Your lien and bond rights are there to protect you, and filing your documents properly is the best way to enforce them.
-If you need to get your hands on West Virginia’s lien and bond forms, consider purchasing the required materials from us!
 If you want someone else to take care of filing your construction lien or bond, and do it the right way, contact an experienced West Virginia lien lawyer who understands construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Your business is counting on your collection efforts to survive.
 Sharpen your strategy and ensure you collect what your company is owed.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,